usnews/brightspot-cms/docs/documentation/template-tool.md

 **Add Sections**

 Once the `Page Container` is in place a blue `Add Section` bar will appear, with a green plus icon for adding new sections.
-Because we picked a Vertical Container our sections will be added in a vertical position, below one another.
+Picking a Vertical Container means sections will be added in a vertical position, below one another.

 <img src="http://docs.brightspot.s3.amazonaws.com/template-three-sections.png" alt="" />

-We want three sections within our Container, once added we can begin to define each. **Save.**
+Add three within the Container, once added you can begin to define each. **Save.**

 **Add Section Detail**

 Clicking on `Settings` within the newly created sections allows you to define a name, what type will be within the section, an engine for rendering the content, and a path to the actual JSP file that will be used for rendering.

-For the header we will just be using a script.
-We then select JSP and path to a `header.jsp` file.
-For the example this header could contain some simple HTML, our `<head>` section and CSS.
+For the header use a script.
+Select JSP and path to a `header.jsp` file.
+For the example your header could contain some simple HTML, `<head>` section and CSS.

 <img src="http://docs.brightspot.s3.amazonaws.com/template-header-detail.png" alt="" />

 **Sections within a section**

-We are creating an Article template page, which will need to have the article content on the left, and a right rail with another module.
-Our middle section can contain both these new sections.
+This example is an Article template page, which will need to have the article content on the left, and a right rail with another module.
+The middle section can contain both these new sections.

-We start by clicking on Settings, and choosing the `Container (Horizontal)` type.
-We also add the JSP files for the start and end of the section.
+Start by clicking on Settings, and choosing the `Container (Horizontal)` type.
+Add the JSP files for the start and end of the section.
 These typically are the HTML needed to define page structure.

 <img src="http://docs.brightspot.s3.amazonaws.com/template-body-detail.png" />

-By adding `Container (Horizontal)` the blue `Add Section` bar jumps to the right, we can now add two new sections, both of which are added next to one another.
+By adding `Container (Horizontal)` the blue `Add Section` bar jumps to the right, you can now add two new sections, both of which are added next to one another.

 <img src="http://docs.brightspot.s3.amazonaws.com/template-body.png" />

 **Add Article Detail**

-The left section will contain our `Article` content.
-As this template will be the base for multiple Articles, we simply define the Object Type - Article.
+The left section will contain the `Article` content.
+As this template will be the base for multiple Articles, simply define the Object Type - Article.
 If you have not created an Article you can find out how to do so in the [Creating New Objects](/new-content.html) section.
-In the Types drop down we select `Script with Main Content`.
-By doing this, we have specified that each time we create an Article object, it associates it with this Template.
+In the Types drop down select `Script with Main Content`.
+By doing this, you have specified that each time you create an Article object, it associates it with this Template.

 <img src="http://docs.brightspot.s3.amazonaws.com/template-article-detail.png" alt="" />

 **Add RightRail Detail**

-There are two types of Right Rail Module we can try to create.
+There are two types of Right Rail Module to create.
 The first, allows the editor to select a specific piece of content from within the CMS and render it.

-To do this, create a new object that will be our right rail module, calling it `AuthorList.java`.
+To do this, create a new object that will be your right rail module, calling it `AuthorList.java`.
 It can be built like the example below.
 It will be an object that contains a list of other authors, hand picked by the Editor:

 <div class="highlight">{% highlight java %}
 public class AuthorList extends Content {